-Today, the FIA has saved two lives – Carlos Sainz thankful after Silverstone win
+‘Today the FIA has saved two lives’: Carlos Sainz thankful after Silverstone win

-Zhou Guanyu escaped without serious injuries thanks to his car’s halo after a terrifying accident, as did Roy Nissany in Formula Two.
+Zhou Guanyu escaped without serious injuries thanks to his car’s halo after a terrifying accident, as did Roy Nissany in Formula Two

 Carlos Sainz won Sunday’s thrill-a-minute British Grand Prix – and then hailed Formula One’s governing body for saving Zhou Guanyu’s life following his horror opening-lap crash.